English II

 Registration

-If you are admitted and have accepted an offer of a place, please note that you also need to register in January.
-Registration is mandatory and will be open in Ladok for admitted students between 3 and 11 January.
+If you are admitted and have accepted an offer of a place, please note that you also need to register.
+Registration is mandatory and will be open in Ladok for admitted students between 7 and 13 January.
 You need to register on time to confirm and keep your place.

-If you are conditionally admitted, the conditions have to be fulfilled in order to register and start the course.
-Contact our Student Affairs Office in January when registration opens, if you have questions.
-Note: if you are participating in the English 1-LIN1 re-take in January, we can assist with registration after 11 January.
-Contact studexp@english.su.se when your grade is available.
+If you are conditionally admitted, the conditions have to be fulfilled before the start of term in order to start the course.
+Our Student Affairs Office will follow up conditions in January when registration opens.
+Contact them then, if you have questions.

 Athena